EnrieSala/EnrieSala/Assets/SimulatedHabitatAnalysis/README.md

 4. Review the generated suitability report.
 5. Choose to run the analysis again with a different species or exit.
 ## Output
-The script generates a formatted report displaying:
-Number of polygons for each suitability category, minimum and maximum area of stands for each category and total area and average area of stands for each category.
+The script generates a formatted report displaying the number of polygons for each suitability category, minimum and maximum area of stands for each category and total area and average area of stands for each category.
 ## Script Drawbacks
 - Limited error handling for unexpected inputs or missing data
 - Hard-coded values for suitability ratings, which may not be suitable for all forest types